mhnarimani/FedRP/README.md

 ## 📌 Paper

 > **FedRP: A Communication-Efficient Approach for Differentially Private Federated Learning Using Random Projection**
->
-> Preprint submitted to *Expert Systems With Applications*, July 30, 2025.

 -----

 ## 🧠 Method Overview